vianna-research/website/pages/01_workgroups/majdani.md

 -   Finite-Element-Analysis of CI-electrodes and their mechanical interaction with the inner ear

--   accurate imaging modality and 3D-modelling of the middle and inner ear using histological serial cross-section imaging (so called microgrinding)
+-   Accurate imaging modality and 3D-modelling of the middle and inner ear using histological serial cross-section imaging (so called microgrinding)

 additional information: <http://www.smart-ci.de/91.html>.